zdellaert/ZD_Putnam_Lab_Notebook/_posts/2024-09-18-LCM-Low-Input-RNA-Library-Prep.md

 Using product: [NEBNext® Single Cell/Low Input RNA Library Prep Kit for Illumina](https://www.neb.com/en-us/products/e6420-nebnext-single-cell-low-input-rna-library-prep-kit-for-illumina)

 Protocol: [Link here](https://github.com/zdellaert/ZD_Putnam_Lab_Notebook/blob/master/protocols/manualE6420_NEBNext_Low_Input_RNA_Library_Prep.pdf).
 Most of the text here is taken directly from this protocol.
 I will only be using (and detailing the steps below) for one of the workflows in this protocol: "**Section 2: Protocol for Low Input RNA: cDNA Synthesis, Amplification and Library Generation**".
+I successfully tested this on [7/30/24](https://zdellaert.github.io/ZD_Putnam_Lab_Notebook/Testing-NEBNext-Low-Input-RNA-Library-Prep/).

 ### Overview image of workflow: